The history of haute couture is a rich and surprising one!

 2013: Rad Hourani debuted the first ever unisex couture collection.

-2014: Christian Dior brought the first haute couture show to Shanghai and Ralph & Russo joined as the first British brand in over 100 years of Couture Fashion Week.
-A total of 12 fashion houses showed on the autumn/winter 14-15 couture schedule in Paris, only two of which were actually French (Chanel and Dior).
+2014: Christian Dior brought the first haute couture show to Shanghai.
+Ralph & Russo joined as the first British brand in over 100 years of Couture Fashion Week.
+A total of 12 fashion houses showed on the autumn/winter 14-15 couture schedule in Paris.
+Only two were actually French (Chanel and Dior).

-The main buyers of Haute Couture today are no longer French socialites, but buyers from Russia, China and the Middle East.
-Fine clothing items can escalate in value over the years, and are often regarded as collectors’ items, making for a clever investment.
+2017: The main buyers of Haute Couture today are no longer French socialites, but buyers from Russia, China and the Middle East.
+Fine clothing items can escalate in value over the years, and are often regarded as collectors’ items, making for a clever investment – if you have the funds to begin with!